 As London attractions go, it’s pretty iconic.
 Up there with Big Ben and the Houses of Parliament with all their history, the London Eye is one of the most notable features of the London skyline.

-Soaring over all the nearby buildings, the 360 degree views from the London Eye has made it one of my favourite London attractions for years – whether with kids and without!
+Soaring over all the nearby buildings and hotels, the 360 degree views from the London Eye has made it one of my favourite London attractions for years – whether with kids and without!
 What better way to showcase all that London has to offer than a 30 minute ride, admiring the sights of one of the world’s most famous cities?

 Showing my kids my London home

 As expats, my husband and I face one of those problems that most people never have to worry about.
 How do we give our kids that sense of belonging?
 How can we show them where they’re from… if they’ve never really lived in the place I call home?

 On one summer trip home, we decided to become tourists in our own city.
 We wanted to really show our kids some of the best that our city has to offer… and we didn’t even scratch the surface!
 We hit up attractions like the Natural History and Science Museums and the Aquarium.
 We walked across the Millennium Bridge and around the Tate Modern.

 We’ve been South West to Hampton Court Palace and East to the Olympic Park.
 The kids have wandered around Borough Market and we have Camden Market in the planning.
 But it was the London Eye that really captured their imaginations and has stood the tests of time in their memories.

 From the moment we stepped foot on the London Eye, the kids didn’t know where to look first.
 To begin with, they were just blown away by the slow, methodical rotation of the wheel.
 It’s a very sedate pace – they could hardly tell that they were moving and yet suddenly they found themselves rising high, high above the trees!